n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 !!! note "Weeks without large solar flares"
     In this tutorial, you are working with live date.
 If you find there are no X class solar flares when you run the workflow, try replacing **X** in **Value 2** with either **A**, **B**, **C**, or **M**.

-## Step six: Output data from your workflow
+## Step five: Output data from your workflow

 The last step of the workflow is to send the two reports about solar flares.
 For this example, you'll send data to [Postbin](https://www.toptal.com/developers/postbin/).
 Postbin is a service that receives data and displays it on a temporary web page.